swc-nw/r-novice-gapminder/01-rstudio-intro.md

   * Workspace/History (tabbed in upper right)
   * Files/Plots/Packages/Help (tabbed in lower right)

-Once you open files, such as R scripts, a scripting panel will also open in the top left.
+Once you open files, such as R scripts, an editor panel will also open in the top left.

 #### Work flow within Rstudio
 There are two main ways one can work within Rstudio.

 1. Test and play within the interactive R console then copy code into a .R file to run later.
-  1. This works well when doing small tests and initially starting off.
+   *  This works well when doing small tests and initially starting off.
-  2. Becomes laboursome.
+   *  It quickly becomes laborious
 2. Start writing in an .R file and use Rstudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
-  1. This is great way to start and work as all workings are saved for latter reference and can be read latter.
+   * This is great way to start; all your code is saved for later
+   * You will be able to run the file you create from within RStudio or using R's `source()`  function.

-> #### Tip: Pushing to the interactive R console {.callout}
+> #### Tip: Running segments of your code {.callout}
+> RStudio offers you great flexibility in running code from within
+> the editor window.
+There are buttons, menu choices, and keyboard
-> To run the current line click on the `Run` button just above the file pane.
-Or use the short cut which can be see
+> shortcuts.
+To run the current line,  you can 1.
+>          click on the `Run` button just above the editor panel, or
+>          2.  select "Run Lines" from the "Code" menu, or
+>           3.  hit Ctrl-Enter in Windows or Linux or Command-Enter on
+>  OS X. (This shortcut can also be
-> by hovering the mouse over the button.
+>	   seen by hovering the mouse over the button).
 >
 > To run a block of code, select it and then `Run`.
 If you have modified a line
 > of code within a block of code you have just run.
 There is no need to reselct the section and `Run`,